-An offshore company is a convenient entity for conducting international business while preserving your confidentiality and minimizing your tax liabilities.
+An offshore company is a convenient entity for conducting international business while preserving your confidentiality and minimising your tax liabilities.
 However, the potential benefits of an offshore company largely depend on the jurisdiction in which it’s incorporated.
 Tax rates, secrecy levels and ease of operation, control or management vary from jurisdiction to jurisdiction.

 Anguilla is one of the most attractive offshore locations to start a company.
 This British Overseas Territory not only has a low-tax environment for corporations and individuals, but is also home to a well-regulated financial services industry and the procedure for setting up an offshore company is pretty straightforward.
 The following is an in-depth analysis of the primary reasons why Anguilla should be at the heart of your offshoring strategy.